 Flexible-The cheapest designs are often a tough rubber that makes it challenging to walk in.
 The latest and most popular styles are now made with lightweight material that is easy to walk in as well as being flexible if you need to bend down or move around a lot for activities like gardening.

-Lightweight,- If you are going to be doing a lot of walking a lightweight or shorty style boot are your best options.
+Lightweight– If you are going to be doing a lot of walking, a lightweight or shorty style boot is your best option.
 The high styles look very fashionable but are often uncomfortable to walk in as you are carrying the extra weight of the upper shaft.

 Width – The width of the shaft is also a consideration if your calves fall outside of average sizing since rubber boots don’t tend to be adjustable.
 If you have tried on tall boots and find they are tight around the calf area, you may want to check out the mid-calf styles or even the shorty options that don’t cover the calf area.